mlraglin/personal-website/content/home/experience.md

     description: |2-
         Spring 2020 Experiences:

-        -Mastered web-scraping with Python and was able to experience the full process of data analysis, from collection and organization to statistical regression analysis
+        * Mastered web-scraping with Python and was able to experience the full process of data analysis, from collection and organization to statistical regression analysis
-        -Learned about facial recognition software, sentiment analysis, and natural language processing -Became interested in the social applications of data analytics practices, influencing me to pick up a minor in sociology
+        * Learned about facial recognition software, sentiment analysis, and natural language processing\n
+        * Became interested in the social applications of data analytics practices, influencing me to pick up a minor in sociology

         Spring 2021 Experiences:
-        -Became confident in Python software development skills and researched PyQt packages to build a GUI connected to deep-learning facial analysis models
+        * Became confident in Python software development skills and researched PyQt packages to build a GUI connected to deep-learning facial analysis models
-        -Was first author on the DCiFR project and perfected features including single image mode and batch mode, check box selection of multiple attributes, output and error messages for the deep learning model analysis, and formatted CSV results
+        * Was first author on the DCiFR project and perfected features including single image mode and batch mode, check box selection of multiple attributes, output and error messages for the deep learning model analysis, and formatted CSV results

   - title: Software Development Intern
     company: Garyfallidis Research Group at Indiana University School of Informatics, Computing, and Engineering